Who we are

 - Object to the processing of your personal data, based on your particular situation, where this processing is based on the legitimate interests of ICF, where it involves direct marketing.

 - Withdraw or alter consent to the use of your information.
-All of our non-operational communications (i.e. marketing emails) contain an unsubscribe link and consent preferences link.
+All of our non-operational communications (i.e. marketing emails) contain an unsubscribe link.
+You may choose not to receive the Institute of Chartered Foresters’ communications by contacting our membership services team.

 - Receive your personal data in a portable, commonly used, machine-readable format to transfer to another data controller.
 However, in some circumstances we may be unable to provide you with some or all of your personal data, for example, if it compromises the confidentiality of a third party.